 - 1. Fuselage Condition.

 - 2. Tail rotor driveshaft cover Condition and security.

-- 3. Tailboom Condition.
+- Tailboom Condition.

-- 4. Horizontal stabilizer area:

-- a.
-Horizontal stabilizer General condition and security of attachment.

 This document is private and confidential and is supplied on the express condition that it is not to be used for any purpose or copied or communicated to any other person without written permission from Eagle Copters Ltd.